• Home

 Robert Johnson

-Robert Johnson is a 20 year veteran law enforcement officer currently working at a large metropolitan agency.
-His assignments have included narcotics, gangs and training.
-He joined Law Officer in 2017 as an Associate Editor.
+Robert Johnson is a 25 year veteran law enforcement officer currently working at a large metropolitan agency on the east coast.
+His assignments have included patrol, narcotics, gangs and training.
+He joined Law Officer in 2017 as a contributing author.

 Related Posts